St. Joseph's College, Ombaci

-St. Joseph's College Ombaci is a boys-only boarding middle and high school located in Arua District in the Northern Region of Uganda.
+St. Joseph's College Ombaci is a leading boys-only boarding high school located in Arua City in the Northern Region of Uganda.

 Location

 The college is located in Ombaci, Ombaci Ward, Ayivu Division, Arua City, in the West Nile sub-region, in northwestern Uganda.
 The school campus is approximately 6 km, by road, northeast of the central business district of Arua, the largest city in the sub-region.
 The geographical coordinates of the college are:

 3°03'44.0"N, 30°56'11.0"E (Latitude:3.062222; Longitude:30.936389).

 History

-The college was founded in 1943 by the Comboni Missionaries, as a technical school, to skill returnees from World War II in technical vocations such as automotive mechanics, brick laying, masonry, carpentry and the like.
+The college was founded in 1943 by the Comboni Missionaries, as a technical school, by Fr.
+Pietro Simoncelli to skill returnees from World War II in technical vocations such as automotive mechanics, brick laying, masonry, carpentry and the like.
 In 1960, Ombaci College was converted into a secondary school.
-During the 1970s and 1980s, Ombaci rose to become one of the top five secondary schools in Uganda, under the leadership of its first headmaster, Father Marco Lino Mich, then later under Hercules Abiriga.
+During the 1970s and 1980s, Ombaci rose to become one of the top five secondary schools in Uganda, under the leadership of its first Headmaster, Father Marco Lino Mich, then later under Hercules Abiriga.

+The school is also a place of spiritual significance since Fr.
+Sartori a Catholic priest who is on the path to sainthood passed on in the college Chapel during Easter Friday.
+Fr.
+Sartori was a virtuous person having several miracles associated with him.
+He was buried in the nearby parish cemetery of Holy Cross Ombaci.